isar/isar/docs/docs/queries.md

 }
 ```

-If you want to find all shoes that have one of multiple shoe sizes you can either write a conventional query or use the `anyOf()` modifier:
+If you want to find all shoes that have one of multiple shoe sizes, you can either write a conventional query or use the `anyOf()` modifier:

 ```dart
 final shoes1 = await isar.shoes.filter()